 Amy Nelson is active in the Omaha Arts community.
-She is a member of Finding A Voice, a community partnership organization sponsored by the Siena Francis House Homeless Shelter, a member of the Union for Contemporary Art's Board of Directors and a Mentor in the Joslyn’s Kent Bellows Mentoring Program for young artists.
-In 2015 Nelson was honored as the 2015 Midlands Mentoring Partnership (MMP) Mentor of the Year.
+She is a member of the Union for Contemporary Art's Board of Directors, actively participates in the Creative Workshop program at the Siena/Francis House Homeless Shelter and has been a Mentor in the Joslyn’s Kent Bellows Mentoring Program for young artists.
+In 2015 Nelson was honored as the Midlands Mentoring Partnership (MMP) Mentor of the Year and in 2017 received the Creighton University College of Arts and Sciences Dean’s Award for Professional Excellence in Dedication to Mission.
 Amy has exhibited her work in numerous exhibitions across the US and been an Artist in Residence at the Watershed Center for Ceramic Art in Newcastle, Maine and The Vermont Studio Center in Johnson, Vermont.
-Amy has given lectures, demonstrations and hosted workshops on the American Craft Movement and the role art plays in civic engagement.
+Amy has given lectures, demonstrations and hosted workshops on the role art plays in civic engagement.
 Amy received her BFA from Creighton University in 1997 and her MFA from East Carolina University School of Art & Design in 2002.
 Currently Amy is an Associate Professor of Fine Art at Creighton University, teaching courses in Ceramics and Art and Civic Engagement.
-Artist Statement
+ARTIST STATEMENT